Urgent call to update Covid vaccines to target variants as cases rise

 Admissions to intensive care are also climbing in the elderly, and more outbreaks now being reported in care homes, UKHSA said.

-Around one in six people aged 75 and over have not received a vaccine dose within the past six months, putting them more at risk of severe disease, the agency added.
+Around one in six people aged 75 and over have not received a vaccine dose within the past six months, putting them more at risk of severe disease, the health agency warned.

 In total, some 8,928 hospital patients in England had Covid-19 on June 30, up 39 per cent on the previous week, data show.
 This is just over half the level of patients recorded at the peak of the Omicron BA.2 wave.